 Scalability, i. e. to be able to easily gear services to changing needs, is a deciding factor for many companies opting for cloud solutions.
 Storage capacity, computing power, and the number of software packages can be selected accurately and adapted to actual requirements of the company.
 The cloud offers the flexibility to decide when and how to expand which makes it a valuable strategic asset.

-from 2018 shows that costs are one of the most common reasons for companies to change their IT delivery model.
+Our cloud study from 2018 shows that costs are one of the most common reasons for companies to change their IT delivery model.
 Applications deployed in the cloud can help to reduce investments and operating expenses.
 No long-term capital commitment is necessary as the costs for all required services such as the usage of hardware resources or special application software are usually invoiced monthly and can therefore be easily calculated.
 The regular hardware upgrades required to keep pace with the latest technology are also a significant cost factor that is eliminated when using a cloud service as the costs are transferred to the respective provider.
 This also applies to costly preventive measures for failure protection.
 However, it should be noted that there are always initial costs in a cloud project that must be amortized first.

 Mobile, location-independent access to IT resources as well as high availability and performance of IT services are also advantages of cloud services.
 As a result, cloud solutions can be implemented much faster than their on-premise counterparts and are therefore available earlier.
 Furthermore, in a cloud-based IT environment, new products can be brought to market faster and thus it is possible to react more quickly to customer requirements.